-Declaration on the Right to Development in 1986.86 The idea of such a right was first advanced by a Senegalese jurist in 1972, and was strongly supported by the developing countries.
-The Declaration is of a very general nature, and many questions remain open as to the real content of this right - as well as its legal status and implications.
-It is an important example of the "third generation" of human rights mentioned earlier in this paper, and has as such been controversial both legally and politically.87 Its main message is a call for economic growth, poverty alleviation, social justice and participation by all.88 There is no article in the Declaration explicitly dealing with the use or management of natural resources.
+87 USA and other western countries have been particularly critical.
+However, at the World Conference on Human Rights in Vienna in June 1993, the Right to Development was approved by consensus as a "universal and inalienable right and an integral part of fundamental human rights."

+message is a call for economic growth, poverty alleviation, social justice and participation by all.88 There is no article in the Declaration explicitly dealing with the use or management of natural resources.
 But there is a general provision in its article 8 which lays down an obligation for the state to ensure access to "basic resources" for all:

-"1.States should undertake, at the national level, all necessary measures for the realization of the right to development and shall ensure, inter alia, equality of opportunity for all in their access to basic resources, education, health services, food, housing, employment and the fair distribution of income.
-Effective measures should be undertaken to ensure that women have an active role in the development process.
-Appropriate economic and social reforms should be carried out with a view to eradicating all social injustices.

-2. States should encourage popular participation in all spheres as an important factor in development and in the full realization of all human rights."
+- "1.States should undertake, at the national level, all necessary measures for the realization of the right to development and shall ensure, inter alia, equality of opportunity for all in their access to basic resources, education, health services, food, housing, employment and the fair distribution of income.
+Effective measures should be undertaken to ensure that women have an active riole in the development process.
+Appropriate economic and social reforms should be carried out with a view to eradicating all social injustices. - 2.
+States should encourage popular participation in all spheres as an important factor in development and in the full realization of all human rights."